 generated stimulating and interesting discussion and gave us much food for thought.
 We are now running the course again focusing more on the written material interspersed with different members leading us in discussion on different themes of interest and concern to them,

-Late last year, four of us went to St Anthony’s Priory at Durham for the day’s conference on ‘A Jesus Shaped Church’ lead by Canon Adrian Alker.
+Four of us went to St Anthony’s Priory at Durham for the day’s conference on ‘A Jesus Shaped Church’ lead by Canon Adrian Alker.
 While his ideas were quite radical, I, Gabrielle certainly enjoyed discussing the differences between the Jesus of the Creeds and the Jesus of history.
 The visual pictures and images to accompany the talks and discussion were excellent and the views and ideas of those present were very wide-ranging.
 The food was also excellent!

 Early in 2014, to bring the New Year in, 10 of us met for a bring and share lunch and Pat McCullock, the Convenor of the Newcastle group was able to join us.
 Before we eat, we used the Emmaus Communion meal liturgy from the PCN website, which was very powerful.
 During our lunch, different members offered us some food for thought between courses and we ended up discussing PCN’s eight points.